All Episodes

 Damn it.

-The hurricanes have formed a gone nowhere.
+The hurricanes that have formed have gone nowhere.

 I've even had a lie about hurricanes becoming hurricanes, tropical storms.

-One story, even blaming global warming for all the grizzlies attacking people because they're hungry.
+One story even blaming global warming for all the grizzlies attacking people because they're hungry.

 Imagine that.